drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Origin of the Inverted Binding Mode of Methotrexate
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-This can be understood by the better match of 3D distribution of the electrostatic properties of the two molecules by inverting one of them.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/origin-inverted-binding-mode-methotrexate-fc4327de'><i class='fa fa-play' aria-hidden='true'></i></button>This can be understood by the better match of 3D distribution of the electrostatic properties of the two molecules by inverting one of them.

 ![](https://media.drugdesign.org/course/protein-ligand-binding/snap_v1_c5_7_4_s4.png){: loading=lazy }